-Renault SA is rated by five credit rating agencies (CRAs):
+Renault SA is rated by four credit rating agencies (CRAs):

 |Agency||Long-term rating||Short-term rating||Outlook||Latest press release / Credit analysis|

-Maturity schedule for Renault SA bonds and equivalents at 31/06/2014
+Maturity schedule for Renault SA bonds and equivalents as of June 30th, 2020 (in million euros)

 Debt issue programme